Behavioral Health Workforce Education & Training

 The Behavioral Health Technician program is offered through Highlands College in Butte.
 This Certificate of Technical Studies (CTS) program is designed to train and educate students in one semester and prepare them for Entry Level Employment in the Medical and Mental Health Field.
 Students will undergo an intense 15 credit load, 90% online via distance technology and interactive education.
 A 20-hour in-person Management of Aggressive Behaviors (MOAB) training component will be given toward the end of the program.
 This gives students an additional certification.

 For more information on the program: Behavioral Health Technician

 FUNDAMENTALS OF BEHAVIORAL HEALTH

 The Montana Fundamentals of Behavioral Health (FBH) training provides the knowledge and skills necessary to recognize and respond to behavioral health issues and mental health disorders.
 You will learn to recognize, appropriately respond, and adapt to unpredictable situations that may be encountered.
 The instructor-guided curriculum takes approximately six weeks (60 hours) to complete and consists of six online 10-hour Learning Modules, with an option to take the one-day, onsite skills training required to achieve the Management of Aggressive Behavior (MOAB) Certification.
-Total training fees are due at enrollment.
-Full reimbursement upon participant’s successful completion is available.

 - Improved patient safety and care